kowainik/trial/README.md

 * `Semigroup` is responsible for the correct collection of history events, their `Fatality` level and the final result decision.
 * `Semigroup` chooses the latest 'Result' and combines all events.
+* Think of `Semigroup` instance as of high-level combinator of your result.
 * `Applicative` is responsible for the correct combination of `Trial`s.
 * `Applicative` returns `Fiasco`, if at least one value if `Fiasco`, combine all events.
+* Think of `Applicative` instance as of low-level combinator of your result on the record fields level.
 * `Alternative` instance could help when the results are not combined but chosen instead.
 * `Alternative` returns the first `Result`, combines events only inside